bryanlontoc06/sml/README.md

-# Medical Laboratory Clinic Management (Employee and Lab Test Procedures - w/ Price Lists) API
+# Medical Laboratory Clinic Management  API
-### & Patient Lab Test History
 #### with User Roles and User Registration
+- Employee and Lab Test Procedures - w/ Price Lists & Patient Lab Test History

 NOTE: PROJECT IN PROGRESS (planning to improve this project into a medical laboratory clinic use, by adding laboratory tests with price lists, patients record with lab test procedures and its prices.